-The successful restoration assessment through sustainability indicators: the case of Rio de Janeiro
+The restoration assessment through sustainability indicators: the case of Rio de Janeiro

-This project main objective is to evaluate the success of forest restoration in the city of Rio de Janeiro through sustainability indicators (ecological, economic and social).
+The project aims to evaluate restoration in Rio de Jambeiro city projects through sustainability (ecological, economic and social) indicators.

-The use of sustainability indicators represents a high potential to the evaluation of restoration projects in ecosystems with high diversity (e.g. Tropical Forest) and heterogeneous social structure, with high socioeconomic contrasts (e.g. city of Rio de Janeiro).
+The use of sustainability indicators has an immense potential to evaluate restoration projects in ecosystems with great diversity (for example, tropical forests) and a heterogenous social structure, with much socio-economic contrast (for example, the city of Rio de Janeiro).

 In the regional, national and international context of deforestation Rio de Janeiro, a city where ambitious restation goals have been set, has received and the “Reforestation Mutual-Aid Group’ project since the 1980s. the project is coordinated by Rio de Janeiro’s Municipal Environmental Secretariat (SMAC).

 Project highlights include the restauration of some 3,000 hectares of native Forest, participation of the community and creation of volunteer Jobs in the implementation and maintenance steps.